KhoiFish/raytracer/readme.txt

 has grown beyond it.
 I have more planned, so please stay tuned.

 // ----------------------------------------------------------------------------------------------------------------------------
-// Giving Credit Where Credit Is Due
+// Credit Where Credit Is Due
 // ----------------------------------------------------------------------------------------------------------------------------

 As cliche as it sounds, this statement still holds true today: we stand upon the shoulders of giants.